Press Release

 Grow Your Free Traffic From Everywhere

-What the New York Times Wants in a Press Release
+What the New York Times Wants in a News Release

 Newsworthy Content That Matters to Their Audience

-The New York Times is looking for stories that impact significant audiences or shed light on important trends.
-Your press release must demonstrate why readers should care about your announcement.
-This means moving beyond corporate milestones that only matter internally to your organization.
+The New York Times looks for stories that impact significant audiences or highlight important trends.
+Your news release must show readers why your announcement matters beyond your own organization.
+Corporate milestones that only register internally rarely make the cut.

 Proper Format and Structure Requirements

-The New York Times expects press releases to follow professional formatting standards that facilitate easy assessment and potential publication.
-Your release should begin with a compelling headline that summarizes the news value in fewer than 15 words.
-This should be followed by a dateline (city, state, date) and a strong lead paragraph that answers the essential who, what, when, where, why, and how questions.
+The New York Times expects submissions to follow professional formatting standards that make assessment straightforward.
+Your release should open with a compelling headline that summarizes the news in fewer than 15 words, followed by a dateline (city, state, date) and a strong lead paragraph that answers who, what, when, where, why, and how.

-Structure your content in inverted pyramid style, with the most crucial information at the top and supporting details following in descending order of importance.
-Keep paragraphs short—typically 2–3 sentences, to improve readability.
-The entire release should rarely exceed 500 words, forcing you to be concise and focused on what truly matters.
+Structure your content in inverted pyramid style, with the most important information first and supporting details following in descending order.
+Keep paragraphs short, typically 2 to 3 sentences, to aid readability.
+The entire release should stay under 500 words, which forces focus on what genuinely matters.

-The Critical Elements Every NYT Press Release Must Include
+The Critical Elements Every NYT News Release Must Include

-Beyond basic formatting, several elements can significantly improve your chances of getting noticed by the New York Times editorial team.
-Every submission should include a clear, specific subject line for your email that summarizes the news value rather than using generic phrases like “Press Release” or “For Immediate Release.”
-This is your first opportunity to grab attention in a crowded inbox.
+Beyond basic formatting, a few elements improve your chances of getting noticed by the NYT editorial team.
+Write a subject line that summarizes the news value specifically rather than opening with generic phrases like “Press Release” or “For Immediate Release.”
+That subject line is your first shot at standing out in a crowded inbox.

 Include relevant media assets that enhance your story, such as high-resolution images (300 DPI minimum), data visualizations, or infographics.
 These should be attached or provided via easily accessible download links rather than embedded in the email body.
 Always include captions and proper attribution for all visual elements.

-Your press release must contain accurate contact information for a spokesperson who is available and authorized to speak with journalists.
-This should include a direct phone number and email address for someone who can respond quickly to inquiries.
-The most successful submissions also include a brief company boilerplate (2–3 sentences maximum) that provides essential context about your organization without marketing language.
+Your submission must contain accurate contact information for a spokesperson who is available and authorized to speak with journalists.
+Include a direct phone number and email address for someone who can respond quickly to inquiries.
+The most successful submissions also include a brief company boilerplate of 2 to 3 sentences that provides context about your organization without marketing language.

-Finding the Right Contact at the New York Times
+How Do You Find the Right Contact at the New York Times?

 Use Department-Specific Email Addresses

-The New York Times maintains several department-specific email addresses that serve as the first point of contact for press releases in different categories.
-These addresses are monitored by editorial assistants who screen submissions before passing promising ones to reporters or editors.
+The New York Times maintains department-specific email addresses as the first point of contact for submissions in different categories.
+Editorial assistants monitor these inboxes and screen submissions before passing strong ones to reporters or editors.

-When using these addresses, your subject line becomes especially important as it may be the only thing that gets read if inboxes are particularly full.
-Include the word “Press Release:” at the beginning of your subject line, followed by a compelling headline of 8–10 words that communicates the core news value.
-This helps editorial staff quickly categorize and prioritize your submission among the hundreds they receive daily.
+When using these addresses, your subject line matters more than anywhere else.
+It may be the only thing that gets read when inboxes are full.
+Open with “Press Release:” followed by a headline of 8 to 10 words that states the core news value.
+This helps editorial staff categorize and prioritize your submission quickly.

 When reaching out directly to a journalist, personalize your approach by referencing their previous work and explaining why your news would interest their specific audience.
 For example: “After reading your insightful coverage of renewable energy investments last month, I thought you might be interested in our company’s breakthrough in solar efficiency that reduces costs by 40%.”